EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 | Specialized | 1 |

 ### Level 5
 You gain 1 weapon skill level increases.
-You can use them on any weapon type (Simple, Status, War).
+You can use them on weapon types Simple or Status.
 You gain 1 armor skill level increases.
-You can use them on any armor type (Cloth, Light, Half, Full).
+You can use them on armor type Cloth, Light, or Half.
+You gain skill level of expert in skill gate of AGI and INT.

 ### Level 7